Cheers: Celebrity appearances

 Other celebrities guest-starred in single episodes as themselves throughout the series.
-Sports figures appeared on the show as themselves, with a connection to Boston or Sam's former team, the Red Sox, such as Luis Tiant, Wade Boggs and Kevin McHale (of the Boston Celtics).
+Sports figures appeared on the show as themselves, with a connection to Boston or Sam's former team, the Red Sox, such as Luis Tiant, Wade Boggs, and Kevin McHale and Larry Bird (of the Boston Celtics).
 Some television stars also made guest appearances as themselves such as Alex Trebek, Arsenio Hall, Dick Cavett, Robert Urich, George McFarland and Johnny Carson.
-Various political figures even made appearances on Cheers such as then-Chairman of the Joint Chiefs of Staff Admiral William J. Crowe, former Colorado Senator Gary Hart, then-Speaker of the House Tip O'Neill, then-Senator John Kerry, then-Governor Michael Dukakis, Ethel Kennedy (widow of Robert F. Kennedy), and then-Mayor of Boston Raymond Flynn, the last five of whom all represented Cheers' home state and city.
+Various political figures even made appearances on Cheers such as then-Chairman of the Joint Chiefs of Staff Admiral William J. Crowe, former Colorado Senator Gary Hart, the Speaker of the House Tip O'Neill, the Senator John Kerry, the Governor Michael Dukakis, Ethel Kennedy (widow of Robert F. Kennedy), and the Mayor of Boston Raymond Flynn, the last five of whom all represented Cheers' home state and city.

 In maternal roles, Glynis Johns, in a guest appearance in 1983, played Diane's mother, Helen Chambers.
-Nancy Marchand played Frasier's mother, Hester Crane, in an episode that aired in 1985.
+Nancy Marchand played Frasier's mother, Hester Crane, in an episode that aired in 1984.
 In an episode that aired in 1992, Celeste Holm – who had previously played Ted Danson's mother in "Three Men and a Baby" – appeared as Kelly's jokester of a paternal grandmother.
 Melendy Britt appeared in the episode "Woody or Won't He" (1990) as Kelly's mother, Roxanne Gaines, a very attractive high-society lady and a sexy, flirtatious upper-class cougar who tries to seduce Woody.

 The musician Harry Connick Jr. appeared in an episode as Woody's cousin and plays a song from his Grammy-winning album We Are in Love (c.
 1991).
-John Cleese won a Primetime Emmy Award for his guest appearance as "Dr. Simon Finch-Royce" in the fifth-season episode, "Simon Says".
+John Cleese won a Primetime Emmy Award for his guest appearance as "Dr. Simon Finch-Royce" in the fifth-season episode "Simon Says".
 Emma Thompson guest-starred as Nanny G/Nannette Guzman, a famous singing nanny and Frasier's ex-wife.
 Christopher Lloyd guest-starred as a tortured artist who wanted to paint Diane.
 Marcia Cross portrayed Rebecca's sister Susan in the season 7 episode Sisterly Love.
 John Mahoney once appeared as an inept jingle writer, which included a brief conversation with Frasier Crane, whose father he later portrayed on the spin-off Frasier.
 Peri Gilpin, who later played Roz Doyle on Frasier, also appeared in one episode of Cheers, in its 11th season, as Holly Matheson, a reporter who interviews Woody.
 The Righteous Brothers, Bobby Hatfield and Bill Medley, also guest-starred in different episodes.
 In "The Guy Can't Help It", Rebecca meets a plumber, played by Tom Berenger, who came to fix one of the beer keg taps.
 They marry in the series finale, triggering her resignation from Cheers.
 Judith Barsi appears in the episode Relief Bartender.